harindaka/DotnetScriptX/README.md

     ./docker-bash-run your-command arg1 arg2 arg3
     ```

-Feel free to edit the dockerfiles `DockerfileBash` and `DockerfilePack` along with the corresponding bat / bash scripts to achieve what you need.
+Feel free to edit the included dockerfiles `DockerfileBash` and `DockerfilePack` along with the corresponding bat / bash scripts to achieve what you need.
+E.g.: You can mount host directories as docker volumes inside the container to have access to the host file system.

 ## License
 MIT